+Junction of White River and Yukon River.
+The White River moves large volumes of glacial silt from its headwaters, and is readily recognized by its distinctive milky colour.
+Local First Nation names for White River all make reference to this feature.
 The names of places reflect Yukon's diverse culture, history, and landscape.
 Names such as Aishihik, Kusuwa and Tuchitua are just a few of the native names found on a modern map of the Yukon.
 Yukon First Nations named rivers, mountains, lakes and landmarks long before the first non-native explorers and settlers arrived in the territory.
 Names such as Gyò Cho Chú (Big Salmon River) tell where animals and fish are plentiful.
-Other names, such as Thechàl Mān (Sekulman Lake), 'Stone Scraper for Hides' describes artifacts, people and events.
+Other names, such as Thechäl Mān (Sekulman Lake), 'Stone Scraper for Hides' describe artifacts, people and events.
 Today's Yukon First Nations still remember these names and are working to record them for future generations.

 Beginning in the nineteenth century, explorers, fur traders, and prospectors came to the Yukon to trade with native people, search for gold, and explore the vast landscape, giving their own names to the land.
-The Danish explorer Vitus Bering was the first nonnative to name a geographical feature in northwest America.
+The Danish explorer Vitus Bering was the first non-native to name a geographical feature in northwest America.
 Bering had entered the newly formed navy of the Russian tsar Peter the Great and in 1724 was appointed to conduct an expedition to explore the water routes between Siberia and North America.
 In 1741, Bering named an island lying off the coast in the proximity of a very prominent mountain.
 He anchored near the island on St. Elias' feast day and named the island for the saint.
 The dominant mountain in question was, later in the eighteenth century, given the name of the island and Mount St. Elias became one of several peaks that define the border between Canada's Yukon and the American State of Alaska.